Skip to main content

 Fort Lauderdale, FL tap water: what’s in it in 2026

 Serving 180K residents via Broward County Water and Wastewater Services · Fort Lauderdale, FL drinking water is supplied by Broward County Water and Wastewater Services.
-EPA and utility monitoring commonly focus on issues such as PFAS contamination, Saltwater intrusion, Disinfection byproducts.
+EPA and public water system monitoring commonly focus on issues such as PFAS contamination, Saltwater intrusion, Disinfection byproducts.
 Neighborhood water age varies with dead-end mains, fire-flow loops, and construction-related reroutes—small changes that can nudge taste, color, and DBP numbers at the tap.
 Use the ZIP tool to align this overview with the contaminant list and violation history for the exact PWSID serving your meter.

 Check water hardness in Fort Lauderdale